antran89/blog/_posts/research/2015-04-13-zeromq-notes.md

 ### Bind vs Connect

-There are two types of socket connections: bind and connect. with bind, you do not know thathow many peers will join in advance and you cannot create queues.
+There are two types of socket connections: bind and connect. with bind, you do not know that how many peers will join in advance and you cannot create queues.
 Instead queues are created as peers connect to the bound socket.

 With connect, you assume that there is at least one peer and it creates a single queue immediately.

 For instance, for multiple publishers and one subscriber, you can set the fixed point to be the subscriber and set  using this setting.

 **Client**